 Bullying is behaviour by an individual or group, repeated over time that intentionally hurts another individual or group either physically or emotionally.
-Bullying can take many forms (for instance, cyber-bullying via text messages or the internet), and is often motivated by prejudice against particular groups.
-It can result in the intimidation of a person or persons through the threat of violence or by isolating them either physically or online.
+Bullying can take many forms (for instance, cyber-bullying via text

 Child abduction and community safety incidents

 Child abduction is the unauthorised removal or retention of a minor from a parent or anyone with legal responsibility for the child.
 Child abduction can be committed by parents or other family members; by people known but not related to the victim (such as neighbours, friends and acquaintances); and by strangers.
 Other community safety incidents in the vicinity of a school can raise concerns amongst children and parents, for example, people loitering nearby or unknown adults engaging children in conversation.